Fertility Answers - Helping Build Families

 Polycystic ovarian syndrome, or PCOS, affects millions of women in the U.S.

 PCOS awarenessEstimates of how many women in America are affected by PCOS are somewhere between 5 and 7 million.
 September draws attention nationally, and even internationally, to the plight of women dealing with PCOS.
 PCOS Awareness Month is a federally designated event in the United States.
-In our geographical area alone, two 5k walks in the coming weeks will bring needed concern to women suffering through PCOS sponsored by the PCOS Awareness Association.

 PCOS can be difficult to diagnose.

-• Irregular periods – which means the ovaries don’t regularly release eggs (ovulation);
+• Irregular periods – which means the ovaries don’t regularly release eggs (ovulation).

-• Excess androgen – high levels of ‘male hormones’ in the body, which may cause physical signs such as excess facial or body hair;
+• Excess androgen – high levels of ‘male hormones’ in the body, which may cause physical signs such as excess facial or body hair.

 • Polycystic ovaries – the ovaries become enlarged and contain many fluid-filled sacs (follicles) which surround the eggs and can be seen on an ultrasound.
-It’s important to note that, despite the name, if you have PCOS you don’t actually have cysts.

 The exact cause of PCOS is unknown, but it often runs in families.
 Women with PCOS are more likely to have a mother or sister with PCOS, too.